 “Employment is a key trigger for leaving disadvantage… But while paid employment can be a route out of a state of disadvantage, it does not guarantee an absence of recurrent disadvantage as some jobs, particularly low-skilled jobs, are low-paid and hours of available work not assured.
 Living in a job-poor household is experienced by more people, and appears to be more likely to be long term than joblessness.” – Deep and Persistent Disadvantage in Australia, Australian Government, 2013

-The Foundation’s Live and Learn program seeks to ensure sustainable and sustaining employment for ALL in the G21 region.
+The Foundation’s Employment support program seeks to ensure sustainable and sustaining employment for ALL in the G21 region.
 Specifically, the Foundation will accept applications related to the following focus areas:

-- Employment Pathways and Transitions – ensuring EVERYONE has an employment pathway (e.g those from low socio-economic status backgrounds, with a disability, Refugee and asylum seekers, youth)
+- Employment Pathways and Transitions – ensuring vulnerable people have an employment pathway (e.g those from low socio-economic status backgrounds, with a disability, Refugee and asylum seekers, youth)